clux/kubecon2020/source/slides.md

 - Controller <!-- .element: class="fragment" -->

 notes:
-- How to build on top of watch and the api.
-Well we got to watch continously, but not longer than 5 minutes, propagate all user errors, retry/re-list on desync errors, and still somehow encapsulate it all in one nice stream.
-It's absolutely not trivial.
 - So a huge shoutout to my other maintainer: Teo.
 - He basically figured out an entirely Stream based solution for watchers/reflectors and controllers, and rewrote that entire module of `kube`.
 - It's an amazing technical achievement that makes it really easy to integrate into your application.